Jutho/TensorKit.jl/docs/src/man/intro.md

 map ``W → V`` is often denoted as a rank 2 tensor in ``V ⊗ W^*``, where ``W^*`` corresponds to the dual space of ``W``.
 This simple example introduces two new concepts.

-1. Typical vector spaces can appear in the domain and codomain in different variants, e.g. as normal space or dual space.
+1. Typical vector spaces can appear in the domain and codomain in different related forms, e.g. as normal space or dual space.
 In fact, the most generic case is that every vector space ``V`` has associated with it a [dual space](https://en.wikipedia.org/wiki/Dual_space) ``V^*``, a [conjugate space](https://en.wikipedia.org/wiki/Complex_conjugate_vector_space)